dokun1/FoodTrackerBackend/README.md

 To work with the ORM, the struct Meal needs to implement the Model.

 1. Open your `Sources > Application > Application.swift` file
-2. Add SwiftKueryORM to the import statements:
+2. Add two libraries to the import statements:
 ```swift
 import SwiftKueryORM
 import SwiftKueryPostgreSQL
 ```
-3. Below the line that reads `public let health = Health()`, extend Meal to adhere to `Model` like so:
+3. Below the line that reads `public let health = Health()`, extend `Meal` to adhere to `Model` like so:
 ```swift
 extension Meal: Model { }
 ```

 ### Deleting the server mealStore
-Since we will be storing the meal data in a database we no longer need a local meal store on the server.
+Since we will be storing the meal data in a database, we no longer need a local meal store on the server.

 1. Open your `Sources > Application > Application.swift` file